isBatak/website/_posts/multipart-namespace-components-addressing-rsc-and-dot-notation-issues.md

   url: '/assets/blog/multipart-namespace-components-addressing-rsc-and-dot-notation-issues/cover.jpg'
 ---

+> **Note (Updated 24.08.2024):**
+> After further investigation and prototyping, I discovered some important limitations regarding the tree-shaking capabilities of bundlers like Webpack when using dot-notation (namespace) syntax.
+I have detailed these findings in the latter part of this post.
+If you're primarily interested in this aspect, I recommend jumping to the update section [here](#update-insights-on-bundler-limitations-with-dot-notation).

 ## Introduction

 In React development, organising components well is crucial for maintainability and performance.
 One approach is using namespaced components, also known as dot notation, where related parts are grouped together.
 Recently, a significant issue with React Server Components (RSC) has been raised, especially in the discussions ["Dot notation client component breaks consuming RSC"](https://github.com/vercel/next.js/issues/51593) and ["Issue #58776: Challenges with Namespaced Components in RSC”](https://github.com/vercel/next.js/issues/58776).